 The Coal Miner's Heritage Park at mile 4, just before you reach a railroad bridge over the still-active Norfolk Southern rail line, displays old mining equipment.
 Unlike most rail-trails, this trail has many gentle curves and slopes, providing diversity in your trail experience.
 In fact, it is on these steeper sections that the old trains were said to have slowed down enough for the cadets to hop from the cars and pick huckleberries before the train gathered more speed.

 The trailhead north of New River Valley Mall in Christiansburg is the former terminus of the trail.
 Now you can either plow up the steep hillside to the mall-side pocket park (one of many on the trail) or branch off to the west around the base of the hill to run adjacent to the active rail line.
 A new bridge over SR 114 continues the trail behind big-box stores to Cambria Street and the trail’s current endpoint at the Christiansburg Recreation Center.

 To reach the northern trailhead, take US 460 toward Blacksburg and turn onto Main Street (take the US 460 Business route), heading north.
 Turn left on Miller Street, heading southwest, and drive three blocks to Harrell Street, where street parking is available.
 The trailhead is located in the library parking lot on Miller Street.
 However, avoid using this lot; towing may be enforced for trail users parked here.

-To reach the southern trailhead, take US 460 toward Christiansburg and turn right on State Route 144 (Peppers Ferry Road).
+To reach parking near the southern terminus, take US 460 toward Christiansburg and turn right on State Route 114/Peppers Ferry Road.
 The New River Valley Mall is on the right on New River Road.
 Follow New River Road, which loops around the mall; trailhead parking is at the back of the mall.